 College Assistance: CFA philosophy is to assist young people who suffer from CF in becoming productive members of society.
 College students can receive scholarship grants, or in the case of Graduate School, no-interest loans to cover those expenses that otherwise would be earned through work-study or part-time jobs.
 The rationale behind the scholarship program is to allow enough free time so that students will not have to choose between doing necessary inhalation and chest physiotherapy, and studying.

 Medical Appointment Travel: This new policy is designed to assist families who must travel extended distances for medical care.
 Please see attached worksheet in order to claim this benefit.

 Hardship Assistance: This is based on individual circumstances.

-Newsletter: "Fresh Air" is the bi-monthly publication of the CFA.
+Newsletter: "#BreatheEasier" is the quarterly publication of the CFA.
 The newsletter shares news about the Association, and reprints articles from other journals and publications about pertinent research and treatment.